laanh200/CS455-Final-Project/README.md

 *	Push notification to enter daily expenses and income.
 *	The ability to export the list into CSV.
 An option on the list view.
 *	The ability to backup current data to the cloud.
-*	Toggle for dark theme layout.
+*	Toggle for dark theme layout. - Done
 *	Create pie charts to show the spending habits.
 A menu option on the navigation view.

 ## License